Canon G15 vs T1i

 |17.||Panasonic FZ150||Y||stereo / -||-||-||mini||2.0||-||-||-|

-Both the G15 and the T1i have been discontinued, but can regularly be found used on eBay.
+Both the G15 and the T1i have been discontinued, but can regularly be found used on ebay.
 The T1i was replaced by the Canon T2i, while the G15 was followed by the Canon G16.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the G15 and T1i can be found, respectively, in the Canon G15 Manual (free pdf) or the online Canon T1i Manual.

 So how do things add up?
 Which of the two cameras – the Canon G15 or the Canon T1i – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.